Farideh Heyat

-Farideh Heyat (فریده هیئت, born 20 June 1949 in Tehran) is a British-Iranian anthropologist and a writer based in London.
-She is a retired lecturer of SOAS, University of London and American University of Central Asia in Bishkek.
+Farideh Heyat (فریده هیئت, born 20 June 1949 in Tehran) is a British-Iranian anthropologist and a writer based in London, England.
+She is a retired lecturer of SOAS, University of London and American University of Central Asia in Bishkek, Kyrgyzstan.

 Heyat is the author of numerous articles on women in Azerbaijan and Kyrgyzstan.
 She is also the author of the following books: Azeri Women in Transition: Women in Soviet and post-Soviet Azerbaijan and The Land of Forty Tribes.

 Early life

 Heyat was born to Azeri parents.
 She spent her childhood in Tehran, growing up bilingual in Persian and Azeri languages.

 Education

 After graduating from school, she moved to Turkey for a year and studied physics at Ankara University.
 To follow her higher education, she moved to London in 1967.
 Her first degree was in computing and statistics.
 Following that, she obtained a master's degree in computer science.
 She then switched her subject and began her studies in social anthropology at SOAS University of London, where she obtained an MA in anthropology, followed by Ph.D. in the subject.